aml-org/als/readme.md

 The ALS is the answer for you if you are interested in authoring specification documents, including out-of-the-box API specification documents (API definitions) or any custom document that implements the AML's dialect functionality, using your favorite IDE.
 Additionally, developers can use the ALS to create IDE plugins based on the LSP.

 ### What relies on ALS today?
-Today, the ALS is used in MuleSoft Anypoint Design Center as well as in [Anypoint Studio](https://www.mulesoft.com/platform/studio) to provide feedback when authoring API definitions.
+Today, the ALS is used in MuleSoft Anypoint Design Center and in [Anypoint Studio](https://www.mulesoft.com/platform/studio) to provide feedback when authoring API definitions.
 You can see a [preview](#previews) in the following section.

 ## Getting started